jharini/booknotes/system-design/system-design-interview/chapter27/README.md

 This process can also be used to detect internal inconsistencies between eg the ledger and the wallet services.

 Mismatches are handled manually by the finance team.
 Mismatches are handled as:
- * classifiable, hence, it is a known mismatch which can be adjusted using a standard procedure
+ * classifiable and automatable, hence, it is a known mismatch which can be adjusted using a standard procedure
  * classifiable, but can't be automated.
 Manually adjusted by the finance team
  * unclassifiable.
 Manually investigated and adjusted by the finance team